 Farooq Abdullah incited youth to pick up arms, propagated secessionist ideology: Govt

-New Delhi, Sep 18: Farooq Abdullah who has been detained under the stringent Public Safety Act has been accused of misusing political position for asking a new generation to pick up arms and propagate secessionist ideology.
+New Delhi, Sep 18: Farooq Abdullah who has been detained under the stringent Public Safety Act (PSA) has been accused of misusing political position for asking a new generation to pick up arms and propagate secessionist ideology.

 The government has made 27 charges against the former chief minister of Jammu and Kashmir, while detaining him under the PSA.
 He has also been accused of violating freedom of speech by inciting violence.
-Further an incident at Hazratbal held last December, Abdullah had said the efforts of the separatists will not go waste.
+Further, an incident at Hazratbal held last December, Abdullah had said the efforts of the separatists will not go waste.
 In the aftermath of the Pulwama attack, he had said that it was the Indian government and not the terrorists who had done it.

 The government has also cited his speech in a political rally in which he said that the people should be ready for a mass struggle after the elections to seek freedom from India.